Ceramic Dictionary

 j) Bottle – For clean water

-k) Table-trolly
+k) Table-trolley

-Preparing to paint
+Preparing to paint.

-First put a line of bisque border tiles, without base along the stand, to the same length of what you are painting.
-This makes a space between the tiles at the bottom of the design and the bar that supports them, so that when products that are being used fall, they collect on top of the bar, against the border and do not touch and damage the prepared tiles.
-On top of the bisque tiles, placed the ones that have been prepared to work with and continue until the design is complete.
-Start to paint at the top and work downwards, so if you drop any paint it falls on an undecorated part and it will be easier to clean.
+Along the stand first put a line of measuring the same length as what you are going to paint.
+This creates a space between the tiles at the bottom of the design and the bar that supports them, so that when products that are being used fall, they collect on top of the bar, against the border and do not touch and damage the prepared tiles.
+On top of the bisque tiles, place the ones that have been prepared to work with.
+If it is a large picture, start to paint at the top and work downwards, so if you drop any paint it falls on an undecorated part and it will be easier to clean.
 With a large picture, one usually sits while painting the bottom rows and stands for the ones at the top.
-If working on a small picture, use a tile stand that can be put on a table and you then can work sitting down; it holds up to six tiles vertically or horizontally.

-Introduction to the process of working:
+The process of working:

-ca: MAJOLICA: 5c - Les etapes de la pintura de rajoles
+ca: MAJÒLICA: 5c - Les etapes de la pintura de rajoles

 es: MAYÓLICA: 5c – Las etapas de la pintura de azulejos